Fraud Trends in Westchester County

 Westchester County is not immune to the rising trends of fraud seen across New York.
 Economic shifts and technological advancements have created new opportunities for fraudsters, leading to an uptick in reported cases.
 Identity theft and financial fraud are among the most commonly reported crimes, but prescription fraud is also on the rise as regulatory bodies tighten control over pharmaceuticals.

-The Westchester County District Attorney's office actively prosecutes fraud cases, often collaborating with state and federal authorities to curb this growing issue.
+The Westchester County District Attorney's Office actively prosecutes fraud cases, often collaborating with state and federal authorities to curb this growing issue.
 Understanding local fraud trends and legal proceedings is paramount for effective defense.
 Our team at Proto, Sachs & Brown, LLP stays abreast of these developments, ensuring our strategies are informed by the most current data and local insights.

 What Are the Penalties for Fraud Convictions in New York?